blastanders/myth-auth/README.md

 If you are looking for an authentication solution for a new project then that is the recommended solution.

 This project is now maintained by volunteers.
-If you interact with the project repository there may be delays in receiving response.
+If you interact with the project repository there may be delays in receiving a response.
 Please direct support questions to [GitHub Discussions](https://github.com/lonnieezell/myth-auth/discussions) or to CodeIgniter's [Forums](https://forum.codeigniter.com/forumdisplay.php?fid=34) or [Slack Channel](https://codeigniterchat.slack.com/).

 ## Requirements